-EXTRA CREDIT POLICY: Extra credit work is optional and built into the course, which can help improve your grade.
-No extra credit assignments will substitute for missed exams, journals, or any other graded assignment.
-Extra credit will not be provided on an individual basis.
-All students will have the same opportunities for extra credit.
+EXTRA CREDIT POLICY: Extra credit work is already built into the course to improve your grade - do not ask for personal extra credit assignments.
+No extra credit assignments will substitute for missed exams, lab reports, or any other graded assignment.